Installing the Wazuh indexer step by step

 Install and configure the Wazuh indexer as a single-node or multi-node cluster following step-by-step instructions.
 Wazuh indexer is a highly scalable full-text search engine and offers advanced security, alerting, index management, deep performance analysis, and several other features.

-The installation process is divided into three stages.
+The installation process is divided into three stages:

 Note

-Root user privileges are required to run the commands described below.
+You need root user privileges to run all the commands described below.

 Generating the SSL certificates